 Chamber sizes for different life stages.
 Shown are chamber dimensions and magnifications that are useful for various stages optimized for a 8 x 8 mm camera chip.

 Figure 1: Adaptation of AMI to all life stages of C. elegans.
 A) Larva imaged from early L1 until early L2 stage in 190 x 190 μm chambers.
 B) Development from egg until adult in a 370 x 370 μm chamber.
 C) Mobility of a worm assessed using frame subtraction.
-Shown is the mean intensity after frame subtraction for one selected burst movie for each larval stage for wake and lethargus behavior.
+Shown is the mean intensity of all pictures of the image after frame subtraction for one selected burst movie for each larval stage for wake and lethargus behavior.
 D) A dauer larva in the absence of food in a 370 x 370 μm chamber.
 E) Adult hermaphrodite with many eggs laid into a 700 x 700 μm chamber.
 F) Mating of a male and a hermaphrodite inside a 700 x 700 μm chamber.
+YA means young adult.

 Figure 2: Calcium imaging with AMI.
 A) Calcium imaging with GCaMP3 in the command interneuron AVA of L1 larvae using the nmr-1 promoter.
 Shown are two false-color images.
 In the left image, the activity of AVA is low and the worm is not making a backwards movement.
 In the right image the activity of AVA is high, and the worm is moving backwards.
 B) Calcium transients over time for an L1 worm.
 C) and D) Calcium transients in an adult animal.

 Figure 3: Imaging multiple worms in parallel by zooming out.
-A) Simultaneous imaging of 30 L1 worms per frame using 190 x 190 μm chambers and 100x magnification and a 16.6 x 14 mm camera chip.
+A) Simultaneous imaging of 30 L1 worms per frame using 190 x 190 μm chambers and a 100x magnification (using a 10x objective) and a 16.6 x 14 mm camera chip.
 B) Simultaneous imaging of four L3 worms per frame using 370 x 370 μm chambers and 100x magnification and a region of interest of a 16.6 x 14 mm camera chip.

 Discussion: